Cliff House Signature Style

 The flue on the wood stove takes your eye to the celling but left alone on the cheveroned wall it felt bereft.
 I found the boat oars at a local antique store and white washed them to blend with the general theme.
 The scale and heft of the bookcases to the right help to create visual weight, balancing the space.
 Notice the collectables on the top shelf of the bookcase, the shape of the sail boat reflects the junction of wall and vaulted ceiling, adding just a touch more height.

-Since this photo was taken we have included some vintage photographs of lighthouses in black frames to create interest and fine tune the composition.
+We included some vintage photographs of lighthouses in black frames to create interest and fine tune the ocean theme.

 When we first purchased Cliff House in 2016 it lacked character and was sadly in need of maintenance.
 It took us one year just to get it looking more balanced.
 What it needed was some curb appeal, a change of color and the addition of 2 faux windows to create balance on the front of the building.